Code-Institute-Submissions/project2-6/README.md

    Credits:

+   content:
    This site was my own idea.
 All text is my own.

+   pictures:
-The picutres were obtained on google.
+   The background picture and other associated pictures were obtained on google.

+   acknowledgements:
+   I recieved pointers and guidance from my mentor.